DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/doc/rum/advanced_configuration.md

   )
 ```

-To track more complex interactions, or to track specific user actions manually such as scrolls or swipe, you can use `DdRum.addUserAction`, `DdRum.startUserAction` and `DdRum.stopUserAction`.
+To track more complex interactions, or to track specific user actions manually such as scrolls or swipes, you can use `DdRum.addUserAction`, `DdRum.startUserAction` and `DdRum.stopUserAction`.

 To manually register instantaneous RUM actions such as `RumUserActionType.tap`, use `DdRum.addUserAction()`.
 For continuous RUM actions such as `RumUserActionType.scroll`, use `DdRum.startUserAction()` or `DdRum.stopUserAction()`.